kostysh/tg-parser/README.md

 ## Authorization

-When the application is started it will prompt you to enter your phone number and then the authorization code (arrived at your Telegram app).
+Upon starting the application, you'll be prompted to enter your phone number and then the authorization code sent to your Telegram app.

 ## Shutdown

+To shut down the application:
-- CTRL + C
+- Use CTRL + C in the terminal.
-- `pnpm db:stop`
+- Stop the database with `pnpm db:stop`.

 ## Database

-When you start the application the very first time, the MongoDB will be started in the `docker` container and its volume will be created in the root repository folder.
-This volume will be persisted between the application restarts.
+The first time you start the application, MongoDB will run in a Docker container, and its volume will be created in the root directory of the repository.
+This volume is persistent across application restarts.

-If you want to connect the database from another application you can use the following connection string: `mongodb://root:toor@localhost:27017/myDatabase?authSource=admin&directConnection=true&replicaSet=rs0`
+To connect to the database from another application, use the following connection string:
+`mongodb://root:toor@localhost:27017/myDatabase?authSource=admin&directConnection=true&replicaSet=rs0`

-If you want to review the database records you can use the Prism Studio application.
-To start it just execute the `pnpm db:studio` from a console (run the command from the root of the repository directory).
+To review the database records, you can use Prism Studio.
+Start it by executing `pnpm db:studio` from the terminal (run the command from the root directory of the repository).